Frequently Asked Questions

 What can I do to have a strong proposal?

 You are highly encouraged to contact BLS to determine the availability of BLS data and the feasibility of your project prior to submitting proposals.
-You can speak to a Senior Research Economist from the office that produces the data you would like to access.
+You can contact a Senior Research Economist at RDA_Data_Questions@bls.gov.

 Can I assign a research assistant to travel to BLS and work on the project in my place?